GZR1996/garment-detection/README.md

 ### Simulation

 #### Data collection plan
-The data collection plan is to collect rgb data, raw depth data, segmentation data and depth data in the simulation with different physics parameters combination.
+The data collection plan is to collect RGB data, raw depth data, segmentation data, and depth data in the simulation with different physics parameters combination.
 The simulation is setting different physics of cloth(soft body), suspending it from the table and let it fall on the table.
-The parameters that is available for cloth in this experiment are elastic stiffness, damping stiffness and bending stiffness.
-I plan to collect 10 values for each parameters so I will get 1000 groups of physics parameter settings of cloth.
-In each group of setting, I collect data each 50 frame in the simulation with different camera position.
-The result is saved as png file and npz file.
+The parameters that are available for cloth in this experiment are elastic stiffness, damping stiffness, and bending stiffness.
+I plan to collect 10 values for each parameter so I will get 1000 groups of physics parameter settings of cloth.
+In each group of settings, I collect data every 50 frames in the simulation with different camera positions.
+The result is saved as PNG file and NPZ file.

 ##### Environment setting
 + Objects setting: